Carrie Underwood: 2005–2007: Some Hearts and breakthrough

 The album's second single, "Jesus, Take the Wheel" was released to radio in October and later peaked at number one on the Billboard Hot Country Songs, topping it for six consecutive weeks, and at number twenty on the Hot 100.
-The song sold over two million copies and was certified double Platinum by the RIAA.
+The song sold over two million copies and was certified triple Platinum by the RIAA.
 Underwood's third single, "Some Hearts", was also released in October, but exclusively to pop radio, peaking in the top thirty of the adult contemporary charts.
 "Don't Forget to Remember Me", her fourth single, also proved successful, reaching number two on the Hot Country Songs chart.
 Later that autumn, Underwood's third country single, "Before He Cheats", hit number one on Billboard's Hot Country Songs, staying there for five consecutive weeks.
-The song peaked at number eight on the Billboard Hot 100, achieving the slowest climb ever to the top 10 of the Billboard Hot 100, breaking the record that was previously held by Creed from July 2000.
+The song peaked at number eight on the Billboard Hot 100, achieving the slowest climb ever to the top ten of the Billboard Hot 100, breaking the record that was previously held by Creed from July 2000.
 In February 2008, when it was certified double Platinum, "Before He Cheats" became the first country song to ever be certified multi-platinum.
-It has now been certified five times Platinum, selling more than four million copies, and is the fourth best-selling country digital song of all time.
+It has now been certified 11× Platinum, selling more than eleven million copies, and is the fourth best-selling country digital song of all time.
 On April 11, 2007, Underwood continued her streak of top Country singles with the release of "Wasted", which peaked at number one on the Hot Country Songs chart, sold more than one million copies and was certified Platinum by the RIAA.
 In August 2008, the "Jesus, Take the Wheel" ringtone was reported to have been certified Platinum, making Underwood the first country artist ever to have two songs hit Platinum Mastertone status together with "Before He Cheats", which had been certified earlier in 2007.
 Underwood started her first headlined tour, Carrie Underwood: Live 2006, with dates across North America, in April 2006.